AlkhatibHoda/Lost-in-Venice-Game/README.md

-# Lost-in-Venice-Game
+#Get-the-key
-A 3D first-person escape game where you complete tasks to find the key and escape.
-The game features interactive environments and challenges.
-Developed using Visual Studio, OpenGL for rendering, and Blender for 3D modeling of objects and environments.
-Explore, solve puzzles, and escape
+A survival game where you control a character searching for a key while avoiding three ghosts.
+Hide in water to escape them.
+Game over if touched.
+Developed with Visual Studio